khadflow/PersonalProjects/EECS/README.md

 How To Add A New Move

-Edit:

-Starter Assets (Input Assets) : When a new button needs to be mapped to a new control/button.
+Edit Starter Assets Input System (Input Assets) : When a new button needs to be mapped to a new control/button, create it in the Input Assets.

-Starter Assets Input C# File : When a new button has been mapped to a control.
-Updating this script allows the C_Controller to access the input values via the InputValue (_input) class.
+Edit Starter Assets Input C# File : Update this script to allow the C_Controller to access the input values via the InputValue (_input) class.
+This will allow the script to know when the button was pushed and to act appropriately.

-Character Animator Controller : When an animation needs to be mapped to a control.
-Variables should be created to control the State Machine flow and the values will be updated continuously in the C_Controller script.
-(Examples in the script)
+Character Animator Controller : When an animation needs to be mapped to a new control.
+Variables should be created within the animator to control the State Machine flow and the values will be updated continuously in the C_Controller script.
+An associated animator ID needs to be created to manage the value created in the animator (See examples in the player script)

-C_Controller Script : When changes to the Player controls need to be made, including new moves, updated moves, weapons, movements and more.
-Awake() and Start() functions are called once and the Update() function is called every frame to update the scene.
+Edit C_Controller Script : Awake() and Start() functions are called once and the Update() function is called every frame to update the scene.
+Checks for controller updates like push and release need to be monitored in Update().

 How To Create A Prefab (Blender)